 Supported Volunteer Worker

-Ellie recently joined CCVS as the Supported Volunteering Project Coordinator, role which she had been covering since 2015 with CDVC.
-Prior this, she had been working for the past 9 years in different roles in Education and Health and Social Care working with people with additional needs.
+Ellie is our Supported Volunteering Project Coordinator.
+Prior this, she spent 9 years in different roles in Education and Health and Social Care working with people with additional needs.

 Her first passion though was in International Cooperation and Development and she hold a BA in Peace Studies from Florence University and a MA in Refugees Studies from the University of East London.